OwenCorrigan76/GuitarApp_Assignment2/app/README.md

 Name: Owen Corrigan
 GitHub Reopsitory - https://github.com/OwenCorrigan76/GuitarApp_Assignment2

 ## Overview.
 This app is an Android app written in the Kotlin language.
-The app is designed so users can uplad images of guitars, along with details about the instrument.
+The app is designed so users can upload images of guitars, along with details about the instrument.
 These details include:
 + Make
 + Model